Want to feel like a child again? Here’s what to expect on a silent retreat

 I can only speak to my own experience.
 Weeks on, the afterglow of the experience has worn off, but there are still elements of the silent retreat that have benefitted me to this day:

-• The mindful toolbox: Yoga, meditation, silence, walking meditations, singing bowls, eating meditations… all are tools we can pull out of our toolbox to counter the chaos of everyday life.
+The mindful toolbox: Yoga, meditation, silence, walking meditations, singing bowls, eating meditations… all are tools we can pull out of our toolbox at any time to counter the chaos of everyday life.

-• The strength from challenges: A silent retreat is not a holiday.
-It is challenging, and at times you will feel struggle.
-This struggle can help you believe you can achieve difficult things.
+The strength from challenges: A silent retreat is not a traditional ‘holiday’.
+It is challenging, and at times you will feel the struggle.
+This struggle will help you believe outside the retreat that you can achieve difficult things.

-• Prioritization: We are human beings, not human doings.
-Prioritize what makes you feel fulfilled, and cut down your to-do list more than you think.
+Prioritisation: We are human beings, not human doings.
+Prioritise what makes you feel fulfilled, and cut down your to-do list more than you think.
 Acts of self-love can be just as effective as meditation.

-• Mindful walking: When you go for a walk, leave your phone at home, and take your notepad instead.
-See where your mind takes you.
+Mindful walking: When you go for a walk, leave your phone at home, and take your notepad instead.
+Clear your mind and see where it takes you.

-• Breathe: Trust yourself in a difficult experience.
-Surrender to it.
-Your breath is your anchor.
+Breathe: Trust yourself in a difficult experience and surrender to it.
+You can always return to your breath to calm yourself: it is your anchor.

 Lastly, listen to the voice inside that wants you to do something.